How the psychoactive revolution shaped society

 Presenting a digital scrapbook

-Intoxicating Spaces is currently recreating a physical exhibition by presenting some of its findings in the form of a digital scrapbook.
+Intoxicating Spaces has presented some of its findings in the form of a digital scrapbook.

 The 18th century had a vibrant collage and scrapbook culture.
 We chose to create our own virtual exhibition in homage to this contemporary practice.